cryostatio/cryostat-legacy/HTTP_API.md

     ###### synopsis
     Uploads a recording to the archives as a binary file upload rather than a multipart-form-data upload.
-This is faster than the API V1 multipart form upload and should be preferred, particularly for larger JFR files.
+This is faster than the API V1 multipart form upload and should be preferred when possible, particularly for larger JFR files.
+However, this requires the client to send the `Expect: 100-continue` header, which common web browser implementations do not do.
+The `Content-Length` header must be included and the `Content-Type` must be `application/octet-stream`.

     ###### request
     `POST /api/beta/recordings/:recordingName`